Greening the Financial System: Enhancing Competitiveness through Economic Development

 In 2016, China’s G20 Presidency created the Green Finance Study Group which developed specific green finance recommendations, including promoting voluntary principles for green finance and increasing cross border investment in green bonds.
 Germany’s 2017 G20 Presidency is now taking forward the Green Finance Study Group recommendations to utilize green finance as a means to catalyze economic growth, enhance competitiveness and develop infrastructure, while increasing transparency to help mitigate risk.

-This will be our third meeting in the Greening the Financial System roundtable series.
-As market participants seek to maintain the momentum of green finance in a changing landscape, this roundtable will provide a forum for a lively exchange of views, including on mitigating risk through, and the increasing importance of, green finance for sustainable growth in both developed and emerging markets.
+This was our third meeting in the Greening the Financial System roundtable series.
+As market participants seek to maintain the momentum of green finance in a changing landscape, this roundtable provided a forum for a lively exchange of views, including on mitigating risk through, and the increasing importance of, green finance for sustainable growth in both developed and emerging markets.

 - FSB’s Task Force on Climate-related Financial Disclosures (TCFD) recommendations